jianyuyanyu/CodeSpirit/README.md

 ## Framework Overview

 CodeSpirit is a revolutionary full-stack low-code + AI development framework that achieves **backend-driven full-stack development paradigm** through **intelligent code generation engine and deep AI collaboration**.
-Built on .NET 10 technology stack, it provides enterprise-level technical depth and cloud-native scalability, supporting the entire lifecycle from UI generation and business logic orchestration to system operations.
+Built on .NET 10 and Aspire 13.0 technology stack, it provides enterprise-level technical depth and cloud-native scalability, supporting the entire lifecycle from UI generation and business logic orchestration to system operations.

 **Return Full-Stack Development to Engineering Essence**